 - Total: Bet on whether the total number of runs will fall above or below a stated number, usually between 7 and 12.

 - Run line: Similar to a bet against the spread in football or basketball.
 However, in baseball the better team is always favored by 1.5.
 If the money line indicates neither team is favored, then either team could be the favored team.

 Source of Data

-The following table shows the average number of runs, hits, errors, and bases from 2000 to 2009.
+The following table shows the average number of runs, hits, errors.

 1. Totals may not appear to agree with sum of the parts, due to rounding.

 When it comes to betting money lines in baseball, or any sports bet for that matter, what is number of basis points, or "cents" between the lines of the two teams.
 For example, a 10-cent set of lines would be +120/-130 or +105/+105.
 Following is the theoretical house edge by number of cents in the lines, assuming the probability of each team winning is close to 50%.

 - 10 cents: 2.38%

 As of this writing (Sept.
 20, 2018) here are which sports book groups offer which sets of money line bets in baseball.